1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 1995 Half Dollar Value By Variety

-Understanding 1995 half dollar values starts with recognizing the different types and their condition ranges.
-Most circulated examples fall into predictable value brackets, but the real distinctions emerge when examining mint state specimens and proof varieties.
+Understanding 1995 half dollar values starts with knowing which of the four varieties you hold.
+Most circulated examples fall into predictable value brackets, but real premiums emerge at the higher mint-state and proof grades.

 1995 Half Dollar Value Chart